 This particular template provides information on the income and takes into consideration the savings goals.
 It takes into account the relevant expenses.
-It is amazing how some people might have no idea about how finance works but they would still be able to extract the relevant information by inserting the required information in the templates.
+It is amazing how some people might have no idea about how finance works, but they would still be able to extract the relevant information by inserting the required information in the templates.

 This particular template gives information about income, which includes salary, pension income, state benefits, investment income, other, and a total of these values.
-It gives information on the household expenses and financial as well.
+It gives information on the household expenses and finances as well.

 A yearly budget can help a businessman effectively spread out and use the money to conduct business.
 The personal yearly budget provides a business with an organized and stable way of managing its finances by preventing overspending.
 A business can use the budget to filter out unnecessary expenses affecting its profitability, growth, and success.

 The information contained in the personal yearly budget will guide a business to achieving the businessman’s goals.
 The budget will also help keep a business person focused on the financial goals set early in the year.